Are you searching for honest ClearCorrect Reviews?

 She had to pay $4,500 for her ClearCorrect aligners, which she admits is a lot, but she also feels very proud of her smile, knowing she made such a big investment into it.
 And she was able to use some of her FSA savings to cover costs.

 She had her ClearCorrect aligners for around half a year, which was definitely a big pro for her, since she remembers having her traditional braces for much longer.

 She also said she didn't go for SmileDirectClub and other at-home braces, because she didn't feel comfortable doing the process on her own.
-Fortunately, companies like Candid and SmileDirectClub now have physical locations that you can visit for 3D scans, instead of having to make your own impressions with putty at home.

 Overall the pros are:

 - Sharp bottom tray that sometimes cut her tongue